Notes on Theory of Distributed Systems: The Paxos algorithm

-The revoting mechanism now works like this: before taking a vote, a proposer tests the waters by sending a $\PaxosPrepare(n)$ message to all accepters, where $n$ is the proposal number.
-An accepter responds to this with a promise never to accept any proposal with a number less than $n$ (so that old proposals don't suddenly get ratified) together with the highest-numbered proposal that the accepter has accepted (so that the proposer can substitute this value for its own, in case the previous value was in fact ratified).
-If the proposer receives a response from a majority of the accepters, the proposer then does a second phase of voting where it sends $\PaxosAccept(n, v)$ to all accepters and wins if receives a majority of votes.
+The revoting mechanism now works like this: before taking a vote, a proposer tests the waters by sending a $\PaxosPrepare(r)$ message to all accepters, where $r$ is the proposal number.
+An accepter responds to this with a promise never to accept any proposal with a number less than $r$ (so that old proposals don't suddenly get ratified) together with the highest-numbered proposal that the accepter has accepted (so that the proposer can substitute this value for its own, in case the previous value was in fact ratified).
+If the proposer receives a response from a majority of the accepters, the proposer then does a second phase of voting where it sends $\PaxosAccept(r, v)$ to all accepters and wins if receives a majority of votes.
+(The exclamation point on $\PaxosAccept$ is not in the original paper, but has become a common convention to emphasize that it's a command, not a response.)

-So for each proposal, the algorithm proceeds as follows: \begin{enumerate} \item The proposer sends a message $\PaxosPrepare(n)$ to all accepters.
-(Sending to only a majority of the accepters is enough, assuming they will all respond.) \item Each accepter compares $n$ to the highest-numbered proposal for which it has responded to a $\PaxosPrepare$ message and the highest-numbered proposal it has accepted.
-If $n$ is greater than both, it responds with $\Ack(n, v, n_{v})$, where $v$ is the highest-numbered proposal it has accepted and $n_{v}$ is the number of that proposal (or $⊥$ and $-∞$ if there is no such proposal).
+So for each proposal, the algorithm proceeds as follows: \begin{enumerate} \item The proposer sends a message $\PaxosPrepare(r)$ to all accepters.
+(Sending to only a majority of the accepters is enough, assuming they will all respond.) \item Each accepter compares $r$ to the highest-numbered proposal for which it has responded to a $\PaxosPrepare$ message and the highest-numbered proposal it has accepted.
+If $r$ is greater than both, it responds with $\Ack(r, v, r_{v})$, where $v$ is the highest-numbered proposal it has accepted and $r_{v}$ is the number of that proposal (or $⊥$ and $-∞$ if there is no such proposal).